-This course provides a rigorous treatment of integration and is the second calculus course in a three-course sequence.
-Topics include applications of definite integrals, techniques of integration, indeterminate forms, improper integrals, infinite series, conic sections, parametric equations, polar coordinates, and differential equations.
-Upon completion, students should be able to use integration and approximation techniques to solve application problems.
+This course is designed to develop advanced topics of differential and integral calculus.
+Emphasis is placed on the applications of definite integrals, techniques of integration, indeterminate forms, improper integrals, infinite series, conic sections, parametric equations, polar coordinates, and differential equations.
+Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to integral-related problems with and without technology.
 This course has been approved for transfer under the CAA and the ICAA as a general education course in Mathematics.